Icinga/icinga2/doc/2-getting-started.md

   icinga2-ido-mysql       | [DB IDO](#configuring-db-ido) provider module for MySQL
   icinga2-ido-pgsql       | [DB IDO](#configuring-db-ido) provider module for PostgreSQL

-If you're running a distribution for which Icinga 2 packages are not yet available you will need to use the release tarball which you can download from the [Icinga website](https://www.icinga.org/).
-The release tarballs contain an `INSTALL` file with further instructions.

 ### <a id="installation-enabled-features"></a> Enabled Features during Installation

 The default installation will enable three features required for a basic